• Los Angeles Office 103 S Robertson Blvd, Los Angeles, CA 90048

 Education with a view

 Malibu’s schools deliver the kind of setting—and quality—that few communities can match.
 Malibu Elementary and Malibu Middle & High School offer well-supported public options in a coastal, close-knit environment.
-Private choices like Our Lady of Malibu provide a K–8 alternative nearby, with Viewpoint and Oaks Christian accessible in Calabasas and Westlake Village.
+Private options such as Our Lady of Malibu provide a K–8 alternative nearby, with Viewpoint and Oaks Christian accessible in Calabasas and Westlake Village.

 Pepperdine University adds a layer of academic prestige, with a Pacific-facing campus that anchors the local cultural scene.
-For families exploring Malibu luxury homes for sale, education here isn’t just convenient—it’s another asset.
+For families exploring Malibu luxury homes for sale, access to respected schools is another part of the market's long-term appeal.

 WHEN MALIBU MOVES, IT MOVES WITH US